 Did you know that prior to becoming Fort Owen, the buildings and farm fields purchased by

-In addition to its many firsts, it also was the first recorded land transaction in Montana and and contains the oldest constructed buildings in the State of Montana.
+In addition to its many firsts, it also was the first recorded land transaction in Montana and contains the oldest constructed buildings in the State of Montana.

 When visiting, be aware that the property surrounding Fort Owen State Park is privately owned, please respect these property owners and stay within the park boundaries.
-Due to limited parking and turnaround space, vehicles towing trailers are not recommended.
+Due to limited parking and turnaround space, vehicle towing trailers are not recommended.